DYING TO LIVE

 Some time later, I became aware of no longer being in my body, a literal sense of release—no longer a prisoner in the flesh, sentenced to hell on Earth.
 I had lived in a state of shock.
 Life stunned me with its injustices, its pain, its cruelties.
-Often I stumbled through my days on automatic pilot, while inside I huddled in a fetal position in a deep, dark corner collecting mental and emotional dust; and the ghost of Poe’s raven drove me ever deeper with his whispers, “Never good enough.
+Often I stumbled through my days on automatic pilot, while inside I huddled in a fetal position in a deep, dark corner collecting mental and emotional dust; and the ghost of Poe’s raven drove me ever deeper, taunting me with his whispers, “Never good enough.
 Never good enough.”
 I wondered if we would still mourn for our dead if we knew death was the end of a prison sentence—and suicide an attempt to escape.

 Suddenly, I had been set free.

 And there came a dazzling light and an unyielding sense of peace and love.
 A voice that was not a voice commanded me, “You must go back.
 It is not your time.”